Physically-based Lighting Generation for Robotic Manipulation: Methodology

 \subsection{Temporal Propagation}

-\paragraph{Domain-Adapted Stable Video Diffusion.} To meet the temporal consistency requirements of robotic manipulation, we adopt Stable Video Diffusion (SVD)~\citep{blattmann2023stable} for its temporal modeling capabilities to propagate lighting from $I_0^*$ across the entire demonstration.
-We formulate this as a video-to-video translation task: lighting from the original image sequence \( \mathbf{I} \) is transferred to generate the augmented sequence \( \mathbf{I}^* \), guided by the reference frame \( I_0^* \).
+\paragraph{Domain-Adapted Stable Video Diffusion} To improve efficiency and maintain consistency in the generated sequences, we adopt Stable Video Diffusion (SVD)~\cite{blattmann2023stable} for its temporal modeling capabilities to propagate lighting from $I_0^*$ across the entire demonstration.
+We formulate this as a video-to-video translation task: lighting from the original image sequence \( \mathbf{I} \) is transferred to generate the new sequence \( \mathbf{I}^* \), guided by the reference frame \( I_0^* \).
 This is defined as:

 where \( \delta \) denotes the SVD model.